CodingTrain/thecodingtrain.com/CONTRIBUTING.md

 - To make changes to this repository, make sure to fork it and make changes to your fork locally, without harming the original project.
 - It is good practice to create a different branch for different changes.
-- Commit the changes your are making at every step, and make sure to add good commit messages describing the part you added/changed with that specific commit.
+- Commit the changes you are making at every step, and make sure to add good commit messages describing the part you added/changed with that specific commit.
 - When you are happy with your changes and are ready to publish them, make a pull request.
 We will review your suggested changes and hopefully merge them!

 ### Development Environment